tayyibGbondo/iamrich-flutter-app/README.md

-# iamrich
+# iamrich Basic android and IOS app

-A new Flutter project.
+My first Flutter project.

 ## Getting Started

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: